Racism

 By Contested Histories Initiative

 The Duke of Sutherland statue from 1837 has been contested already since the 1990s, when organisations and locals from the Highlands asked for its removal due to the Duke’s involvement in the Highland clearances.
-In the last decades there have been different petitions and actions asking for its removal, for… Read More
+In the last decades there have been different petitions and actions asking for its removal,… Read More

 #208